-Sweet potato noodles are great as an alternative to pasta, and serve as a perfect vehicle for this hearty, nourishing beef ragu.
-This Italian inspired meal is a must-have for any season.
+Sweet potato noodles are great as an alternative to pasta and serve as a perfect vehicle for this hearty, nourishing shredded beef ragu.
+This Italian-inspired nutrient-dense meal is a must-have for any season and is Paleo, Whole30 and gluten-free.

 This paleo and Whole30-friendly beef ragu is a tasty alternative to a Bolognese sauce.
 It’s made with diced beef steak stewed in a broth of tomatoes, herbs, spices and beef stock.
 The beef is super tender and is shredded at the end of the cooking process so that the meat can really incorporate into the sauce.